 Methods

+First we compared the performance of two length based methods using a simulation study based on North Atlantic albacore, then based on the insight about the robustness of the methods we estimated stock status for the small tuna stocks.

 Simulation study

-We chose the North Atlantic albacore stock on which to develop an operating model for the simulation study.
+We chose the North Atlantic albacore stock on which to develop an Operating Model (OM) to simulate resource dynamics in simulation trials in order to evaluate the performance of the different assessment methods.
 ICCAT, in the 2017 Report of the small tunas species group intersessional meeting (ICCAT 2017b), suggested the North Atlantic albacore stock as a good example of a multi-fleet fishery to use for simulation purposes, where the selectivity patterns are known for 12 different fleets (ICCAT 2014a).
 This stock is targeted by pole and line, troll, longline and other surface gears in the Atlantic Ocean.

 In the next sections, we describe the data and specifications used in the operating model (OM), the estimation models (EM), namely LBSPR and LIME, and how we measured their performance under different scenarios.